vantage6/vantage6-workshop/episodes/chapter6.md

 ![Reset API key for a node](fig/reset_api_key_01.png)

 4. Click on the `Reset API key` button.
-    * You may see a dialog box to ask you to download the new API key.
+    * You may see a dialog box asking you to download the new API key.

 ![Download new API key](fig/reset_api_key_02.png)